Antônio Braga Neto: Ultimate Fighting Championship

 In April 2013, Neto signed a three fight deal with the Ultimate Fighting Championship.
 He made his UFC debut at UFC on Fuel TV: Nogueira vs. Werdum against former Strikeforce fighter Anthony Smith.
 He won the fight in quick fashion, finishing via a kneebar submission at 1:52 of the first round.

 Neto was expected to face Derek Brunson on November 6, 2013 at UFC Fight Night 31.
 However, he pulled out of the bout citing an injury and was replaced by Brian Houston.

 Neto faced Clint Hester on June 28, 2014 at UFC Fight Night 44.
 He lost the back and forth fight via split decision.

 Neto was expected to face Zak Cummings on July 25, 2015 at UFC on Fox 16.
 However, he pulled out of the fight in early July and was replaced by promotional newcomer Dominique Steele.

 After an extended hiatus, Neto faced Trevin Giles on December 9, 2017 at UFC Fight Night 123.
 He lost the fight via knockout in the third round.

 Neto was scheduled to face Andrew Sanchez on August 25, 2018 at UFC Fight Night 135.
 However, he was removed from the bout on August 2 for undisclosed personal issues and replaced by Markus Perez.

 Neto was scheduled to face Deron Winn on December 19, 2020 at UFC Fight Night 185.
 However, he was again removed from the contest due to undisclosed reasons and replaced by Antônio Arroyo.

 Neto was scheduled to face Abdul Razak Alhassan on August 21, 2021 at UFC on ESPN 29.
 However, Neto was pulled from the event after testing positive for COVID-19.
-A few few days later, it was announced that Neto was released by the UFC.
+A few days later, it was announced that Neto was released by the UFC.

+Grappling career

+Neto faced Marcus Oliveira at ADXC 7 on November 17, 2024.
+He lost the match by submission.